TEAM

 Photo of Lauren Melendez

-As Director of the Undergraduate Leadership Program, Melendez directs and oversees a program that brings together 30 undergraduate students from across 12 CUNY campuses as Leadership Fellows.
-Melendez consults with fellows on how to develop their mentoring and leadership skills in addition to helping them learn how to navigate spaces inside and outside their college campuses.
-The fellows in turn learn about opportunities within and outside their campuses that will help shape, strengthen and prepare them for not only their academic paths but more importantly their life paths.
+As Director of the CUNY Peer Leaders Program (CPL), Melendez directs and oversees a Humanities based leadership program that focuses on social justice and a culture of care.
+CPL brings together 40 undergraduate students from across 18 CUNY campuses for the annual program.
+Melendez consults with leaders on how to develop their mentoring and professional development skills in addition to helping them learn how to navigate spaces inside and outside their college campuses.
+The leaders in turn learn about opportunities within and outside their campuses that will help shape, strengthen and prepare them for not only their academic paths but more importantly their life paths.

-In her role as administrative specialist, Melendez provides academic and administrative support to the Futures Initiative.
+In her role as Academic Program Manager, Melendez provides academic and administrative support to the Futures Initiative.
 She oversees department operations, manages workshop planning and scheduling, conducts research, and organizes and processes materials for all administrative documentation.
 Melendez manages the program’s budget and coordinates purchasing, accounting, and payroll for the department.

 Facilitator